-The Bhagavadgita on Truth, Bliss and Stability
+The Bhagavadgita on Supreme Bliss, Truth, and Stability in Self

 by Jayaram V